 top of page

-When I first discovered that the career of art conservation existed, I knew that's what I wanted to do.
+When I first discovered art conservation, I knew that's what I wanted to do.

 So, I completed my undergraduate training in painting conservation at the University of Canberra (1996-98), followed by an advanced internship in the conservation of easel paintings at the Hamilton Kerr Institute, University of Cambridge (2003-2005).
 While living in Cambridge, I also studied life-drawing and painting through the City and Guilds curriculum.